 Medical assistance is often required for the treatment of chronic health conditions.
 Self-diagnosis and medication should be avoided while dealing with long-term health difficulties.
 However, lifestyle adjustments may be able to help alleviate certain symptoms.
 Before beginning any new therapy, make an appointment with your physician.

-To lessen the frequency of GERD episodes, it may be necessary to make certain lifestyle changes:
+To lessen the frequency of GERD episodes, it may be necessary to make certain lifestyle changes such as:

 The length of recovery depends on the kind of operation and the patient.
 The recuperation period for more invasive surgery is longer.
 After GERD surgery, most patients spend one to three days in the hospital.